heistp/ecn-counters/README.md

 * there are a nonzero number of packets with ECT(1) set (not me!)

-A few of the ISP's backhaul links use fq_codel for queue management, but it's unknown how much this contributes to the outgoing statistics.
-The CE marks on ingress appear to be from some external source.
+A few of the ISP's backhaul links use fq_codel for queue management, but it's unknown how much this contributes to the outgoing statistics, or whether it's from members that use AQM in their home gateways.
+The main gateway does not use AQM and does not experience congestion.

+The CE marks on ingress appear to be from external sources.

 ### Perspective